ripper-roo/neovim-title-inserter/README.md

 ## Installation

 Just copy the code to your `init.vim` or `init.lua` config file.
-If you're using the first option, remember to enclose the Lua code around Vimscript's `lua-heredoc` sintax:
+If you're using the first option, remember to enclose the Lua code around Vimscript `lua-heredoc` syntax:

     lua << EOF
         " put code here